TO: Town Council FOR: Council Meeting, April 16th, 2018

 Continuing – – – the end of my presentation to Council . . .

 Thomas describes the current strategy as: Close the water and food source down, hope nobody else gets sick.
-I think most of us will agree that we are capable of better than that.
+We are capable of better than that.

 I am requesting that the Town establish a Working Group to bring our community together in creative problem-solving on the serious feedback, cholera and norovirus, both related to human sewage in the water; French Creek, Qualicum Bay, Deep Bay, Denman Island; repeated annual occurrences of the norovirus.